Configure Health Alerts

 to: ROLE1 ROLE2 ROLE3 ...

-Script to be executed when the alert status changes.
+Purpose: Script to execute when the alert status changes.

 exec: SCRIPT

-settings do not affect the actual alert - only the time the exec
+These settings don't affect the actual alert - only when the exec

 script is executed.